kmccol1/kmccol1.github.io/README.md

 # Kyle McColgan – Technology Professional

 Welcome to my repository!
-This repository houses the source code for my website, built to showcase my skills, projects, and journey in web development and IT security.
+This repository houses the source code for my website, built to showcase my technical skills, projects, and journey in web development.
 Explore my work and feel free to reach out if you'd like to collaborate or learn more.

 ![Portfolio Screenshot](./images/Screenshot_20241202_215749.png)

 ## About Me

 Hi, I'm Kyle McColgan—a technology professional and security enthusiast based in Saint Louis.
-I specialize in building efficient, user-friendly websites and secure, scalable network solutions.
+I specialize in building efficient, user-friendly websites.
 My approach balances usability and security, ensuring high performance and seamless user experiences across all my projects.

 I'm always excited to connect with others in the tech community.
 Whether it's collaborating on a project or sharing knowledge, let’s create something impactful together!